infochimps-labs/ironfan/README.md

 # Ironfan Core: knife tools and core models

-The ironfan project is an expressive toolset for constructing scalable, resilient architectures.
-It works in the cloud, in the data center, and on your laptop, and makes your system diagram visible and inevitable.
+Ironfan is an expressive toolset for scalable, resilient architectures.
+It enables "Infrastructure as Code", allowing you to describe and orchestrate systems that work in the cloud, in the data center, and on your laptop, makes your system diagram visible and inevitable.

 This repo implements